Is Durban Safe? 6 Areas to Avoid in This South African City

 Cape Town vs Durban

-Cape Town and Durban are both popular tourist destinations in South Africa, but they offer different experiences.
+Cape Town and Durban are popular tourist destinations in South Africa but offer different experiences.

 Cape Town is known for its stunning natural beauty, with iconic landmarks such as Table Mountain, the Cape of Good Hope, and the beaches of Clifton and Camps Bay.